 Painting plein air offered an opportunity to paint in oils outside, reserving my pastels for studio work.
 My journey led me to put aside my pastels while learning to work in oils.
 I found that each medium has its own special qualities and have been able to use all three to enhance my work.
 I never do a painting in watercolor now, but my understanding of watercolor techniques has given me tools to use in my other two mediums.

 I continue to paint in oils and pastels and have found my passion painting the landscape.

-As I paint, I feel a spiritual connection to the land, intuitively reacting to what I see and feel, hoping to carry home more than a technically correct painting.
+Growing up, my father’s job transferred our family several times mostly along the coast, where I developed a love for the ocean and coastal scenes.
+There is a spiritual connection to the land as I paint, intuitively reacting to what I see and feel, hoping to carry home more than a technically correct painting.
 Through the use of field studies and photos, I easily recall the light, sounds and smells of the day which helps to create a sense of place in larger paintings.

 There never seems to be an end to my education, weekly life drawing and painting on location continue to challenge me.
 I teach weekly classes at Chastain Art Center and conduct my own workshops a few times a year locally and along the coast.

 Since my youth, not much has changed.
 A rainy day remains an invitation to turn on some beautiful music and create at the easel.